Dhara-95/CV/README.md

 - Reviewed and analysed large data sets across multiple global markets, to provide profit-yielding pricing recommendations.
 - Worked with internal clients to deliver projects based on their requirements.
 This experience of working with clients will help in a software development role, to turn an idea into a working product.
 - Created several reports and analysed large data sets frequently to aid in business strategy decisions.
 My experience in working with data has helped with learning SQL and I am now confident in working with databases.
-- Built strong professional relationships with colleagues (within Tech, Finance, Insight & Analytics, Marketing and Buying & Merchandising), by working cross-functionally and utilising my strong communication skills.
+- Built strong professional relationships with colleagues (within Tech, Finance, Insight & Analytics, Marketing, Logistics and Buying & Merchandising), by working cross-functionally and utilising my strong communication skills.

 [**Arcadia Group Ltd, Miss Selfridge**](https://www.arcadiagroup.co.uk/) **(September 2016 - May 2018)**
 *Senior Merchandising Admin Assistant*
 - Analysed sales data to provide regular reporting for my team and presented KPI’s to senior management.
 - Effective analysis underpinned this role, which I believe I was able to achieve with my improved time management skills and efficiency, whilst maintaining a high level of accuracy.
 My attention to detail and time management has helped when striving for professional code quality and the delivery of projects in a small timescale, during my journey into learning software development.
 - During my time at Arcadia, I learnt how to work cross-functionally, manage workloads and prioritise tasks effectively, whilst working in a fast-paced environment.
-This will be an essential skill in a software development role, where good teamwork and ticket prioritisation are key.
+This will be an essential skill in a software development role, where good teamwork and task prioritisation are key.

 ## Achievements and Interests